ibm-cloud-docs/app-configuration/ac-progressive-rollout.md

 ### Phase configuration
 {: #ac-progressive-rollout-phase-config}

+Define the percentage and duration for each phase of your progressive rollout.
+Each phase consists of two key components that control the rollout progression.

 Each phase includes:
 - **Percentage**: The percentage of users who will receive the enabled value (1-100%)
 - **Duration**: How long this phase should last (e.g., "8h", "30m", "2d")